 Since 2010 a former volunteer, Larisa Kravcova, manages the children’s club.
 In support of her work she receives a financial contribution from the Manfred-Hermsen-Stiftung and from the NGO Pacific Environment.

 Since 2006 the Manfred-Hermsen-Stiftung concentrates on a voluntary programme.
-Young people are encouraged to work in the Bystrinskii Nature Park for a period between 6 and 12 months to experience nature and natural protection in a strange but beautiful landscape.
+Young people are encouraged to work in the Bystrinskii Nature Park for a period of 12 months to experience nature and natural protection in a strange but beautiful landscape.
 They not only get to know a foreign country and culture.
 They are also encouraged to develop their own abilities to be creative and tolerant.
 Young Europeans also have positive effects on the community in Esso.

 They exchange experiences with the locals and are both willing to learn from one another.